moorepants/application-materials/2018/ucd-mae/research-statement.rst

-will start recruiting students for 1) applying parameter identification using direct collocation to perturbed walking data to discover a gain scheduled closed loop control, 2) development of a scaled balancing robot that simulates perturbed human balancing, 3) accelerating lower body neuromuscular forward dynamics simulations through implicit dynamics and optimized code generation and common sub-expression evaluation across CPU/GPU cores, and 4) development of a low-fidelity lower limb exoskeleton for controller testing.
+will start recruiting students for 1) applying parameter identification using direct collocation to perturbed walking data to discover a gain scheduled closed loop control, 2) development of a scaled balancing robot that simulates perturbed human balancing, 3) development of an autonomous bicycle, 4) accelerating lower body neuromuscular forward dynamics simulations through implicit dynamics and optimized code generation and common sub-expression evaluation across CPU/GPU cores, and 5) development of a low-fidelity lower limb exoskeleton for controller testing.

 I will use the results from these initial projects to develop grant proposals for the National Science Foundation's CMMI, IIS, CBET, and CNS divisions [1]_